Skip to main content

 Ranking questions are used to show consumer preferences for a set list of answers.
 In this example we've asked consumers to rank what they find most to least important when it comes to deciding where to order food from.
 There were 8 answers to be ranked, so the scale will go from 1 (what they care most about) to 8 (what they care least about)

-The default view presents the results in a table format, with the average rank on the left.
+On Overview the results are presented in a table format, with the average rank on the left.
 Here low price had an average rank of 3.5 (on our 1-8 scale).
 These averages alert us to the range of results.
 A tight range, for instance the most preferred topic scoring 3 and the least preferred scoring 5, would tell us there is not a large preference for one topic, they all scored similarly on average.

 Next to the average rank, you can see the percentage of people who put each topic in each position.
 Each horizontal row adds up to 100% of respondents, so looking across the top row for ‘Low price’, 24.6% of people ranked this as most important, 18.5% as second most important, and so on.
 Each vertical row also adds up to 100% of respondents, so you can easily read down how each topic fared in each of the positions.